 Carefully slide the print out of the tube, but do not pull the print by the end.
 If you are having the work framed on your own, let the framer remove the work from the tube, as they are experienced in unpacking prints.

 Archival, acid-free mats and backings help preserve the life of your artwork.
 Acid-free materials have a neutral to basic pH (7 or slight greater).
 Materials that are not acid-free, may have an acidic pH, and can be a primary culprit in the deterioration of paper and fading of pigments.
-Archival mats protect your work by adding space in between the Plexiglass or glass front and the artwork, preventing contact and potential damage.
+Archival mats protect your work by adding space in between the acrylic or glass front and the artwork, preventing contact and potential damage.
 Acid-free backing prevents dirt and dust from entering into the frame.

 Certificate of Authenticity

 All of my original works and limited edition prints are accompanied by a signed and sequentially numbered certificate of authenticity to maintain the integrity of your work.
 The authenticity card contains the series title (if applicable), the title of the work, the artwork edition (for prints), the artist’s signature and date of signing, information regarding the materials used to create the work, and the unique certificate number.

 Caring for your art

 The best protection for your prints is an archival frame.
 Keeping prints rolled can damage them over time.
 If framing the work yourself, ensure that all framing materials are acid-free to prevent deterioration over time.
 In many cases, Plexiglass is preferred to glass.
 Plexiglass fronts are durable and stronger than glass, and will not break and damage/destroy the artwork.